magenta/magenta/magenta/tools/pip/README.md

 building the pip package and distributes maintenance of public API dependencies to each package.

-For example, to expose `magenta.music.midi_io`, the `magenta/music/BUILD` file will have a section that looks like this:
+For example, to expose `magenta.pipelines.statistics`, the `magenta/pipelines/BUILD` file will have a section that looks like this:

 ```
 # The Magenta public API.
 py_library(
-    name = "lib",
+    name = "pipelines",
     deps = [
-        ":midi_io",
+        ":statistics",
     ],
 )
 ```